ampl/plugins/doc/source/amplsqlite3.rst

 This page describes amplsqlite3, an experimental AMPL interface for `SQLite3 <https://www.sqlite.org>`_.
 It uses the same table statements as AMPL’s other data interfaces and expects a relational table representation of the data.

-The amplsqlite3 driver includes it's own SQLite3 embedded database engine(version 3.45.1) so you don't need to install any aditional software.
-You can use amplsqlite3 concurrently, with your local instalation os SQLite3 or just save the results in a .db file to be exported to another machine for the final data analysis.
+The amplsqlite3 driver includes it's own SQLite3 embedded database engine(version 3.45.1) so you don't need to install any additional software.
+You can use amplsqlite3 concurrently, with your local install of SQLite3 or just save the results in a .db file to be exported to another machine for the final data analysis.

 If you are using spreadsheet software, you may be interested in :doc:`amplxl` or :doc:`amplcsv` for .xlsx and .csv format files.
 For other `ODBC <https://en.wikipedia.org/wiki/Open_Database_Connectivity>`_ compliant databases consult :doc:`eodbc`.